rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-3-characteristic-subset.md

 (0) The result is undefined, if no (s in P) exists such that (css(s) == css) - i.e. trigger step-2.

+Note that this step represents an user input error.

-(1) If the input css is empty, then ...
+(1) If the input css is empty, and if step-2 did not trigger, then ...

 (1.1) The result is unclear if more than one (p in PS) exists such that (css(p) == {}) - i.e. trigger step-3.